voucherifyio/voucherify-openapi/docs/guides/development/implementation-checklist.md

 ---
 title: Development Checklist
-excerpt: Get the documentation, sample code, and developer tools — everything you need to build digital promotions faster
+excerpt: Learn what development steps you need to take to integrate with Voucherify
 categorySlug: development
 slug: welcome
 type: basic